-The Cruz got a lot of small updates in 2017 like:
+Recently, the Cruz got a lot of small updates like:

 - improved material of the pop-out sunvisor,

-- the sunvisor locking better in place when you bring it up and down,
+- the sunvisor locks better in place when you bring it up and down,

 - the solid polyurethane wheels instead of hard rubber,